datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 Pros:
 - Works with Spectrum tables
 - Views are connected properly if a table depends on it
+- A bit more reliable than the sql_based one only

 Cons:
 - Slow
-- A bit more more reliable than the sql_based one only
+- May be incorrect at times as the query parser can fail on certain queries

 # Note
-- The redshift stl redshift tables which are used for getting data lineage are only retain approximately two to five days of log history.
+- The redshift stl redshift tables which are used for getting data lineage only retain approximately two to five days of log history.
+This means you cannot extract lineage from queries issued outside that window.

 # Redshift-Usage
 This plugin extracts usage statistics for datasets in Amazon Redshift.
 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).